Images

 Very few Proace Electric customers will be opting for the 50kWh model because this manages just 142 miles between charges.
 The 75kWh version you're more likely to want now stretches that 217 miles (12 miles further than before).
 Both figures are of course much the same as those of comparable Stellantis Group models.
 As usual with an EV van, you can improve these range stats quite considerably if nearly all your driving is urban-based.

 If you're switching into this EV van from a previous diesel model, there's not too much to get your head around.
 You turn the key in the ignition, wait for the starting beep, then flick the gear toggle into Drive.
-There's a drive-mode selector that allows drivers to switch between 'Eco', 'Normal' and 'Sport' modes.
-There's 136hp and 260Nm of torque on tap - though only in 'Sport'.
+There's a drive-mode selector that allows drivers to switch between 'Eco', 'Normal' and 'Power' modes.
+There's 136hp and 260Nm of torque on tap - though only in 'Power'.
 The vehicle will always start in its 'Normal' setting and with that engaged, you get just 109hp and 210Nm of pulling power.
-Get bored of that and switch back to 'Sport' and you'll find that 62mph from rest takes 12.1s in the 50kWh version, or 13.3s in the heavier 75kWh model, but either way, top speed is just 80mph.
-As usual with an EV van, there's also a 'B' option that ploughs extra energy back into the battery, offering more resistance while you're slowing down.
+Get bored of that and switch back to 'Power' and you'll find that 62mph from rest takes 12.1s in the 50kWh version, or 13.3s in the heavier 75kWh model, but either way, top speed is just 80mph.
+Steering wheel paddles control three levels of brake regeneration, which at its fiercest ploughs extra energy back into the battery, offering more resistance while you're slowing down.

 + More